emoss08/Trenova/README.md

 - [RabbitMQ](https://www.rabbitmq.com/)
 - [Apache Arrow](https://arrow.apache.org/)

-### License and Disclaimer

-#### Notice:

-Monta Suite by Monta Technologies, LLC operates under the "Business Source License," a trademark of MariaDB Corporation Ab.
-This is not an Open Source license.

-Licensing Details:

-    Licensor: Monta Technologies, LLC
-    Licensed Work: Monta Suite © 2023 Monta Technologies, LLC Additional Use Grant: Use the Licensed Work with fewer than three server instances for any purpose.
-    Change Date: 2026-11-16
-    Change License: GNU General Public License, Version 2 or later.

-If you don't comply with the terms of this License, you must either purchase a commercial license or refrain from using the Licensed Work.
-Violating the License terms automatically terminates your rights to use Monta Suite.

-For alternative licensing or commercial licenses, please visit: https://werewlf.com/pricing/.

 #### Disclaimers:

 Monta Suite is provided “AS IS” without warranties of any kind, express or implied.